 If you’re feeling calorie-conscious, you don’t have to slather your bread in butter before baking.
 However, the butter gives the bread a flakier, softer crust and a more savory flavor.
 If you skip the butter, you may want to cover your bread and allow it to sweat a little to soften the crust.

 I eat way too many carbohydrates on a regular basis, so I have a bit of a tummy as a result.
 I’m trying my best to be healthier, however, so I’m focusing more on reading nutrition labels.
-This peasant bread is surprisingly calorie friendly compared to other breads.
+This simple no-knead peasant bread is surprisingly calorie friendly compared to other breads.

 Keep in mind that this information isn’t 100% accurate.
 The calories, fiber, and other nutrients will vary depending on the brands you use and how much butter you drizzle over the bread.
 This nutrition label is based on the core ingredients without butter.